nakamura-to/deku/README.md

 See [jsfiddle](http://jsfiddle.net/nakamura_to/GrNXg/).

-tempura provides a hook to handle all values before and after applying pipeline functions.
+tempura provides a hook point to handle all values before and after applying pipeline functions.
-It's means you can check erroneous values or convert values.
+It's means you can check or convert erroneous values.
 (By the way, tempura converts undefined values to empty string by default.)

 ```js